bmckenzie93/javascript_sandbox/README.md

 # 1/17/20 Friday (10:30pm) {
   I have work early in the AM, Im glad i got to at least touch javascript today.
 Tune in next time on my road to Web Developer Journy!
 }

+# 1/27/20 Monday (10:00pm) {
+  The only way I can save myself and my family is to code }

+# 1/27/20 Monday (11:55pm) {
+  I worked with local storage today which can only hold strings.
+You can setItem to local or session storage and you can getItem from it.
+To turn the string held in local storage into an object you use JSON.parse, and to turn the object back into a string you use JSON.stringify.
+Dont forget to prevent the default on a submit event.
+}